tenkhen/git-playground/README.md

 Switch branch

-- `git checkout branch-name` (switches to a branch)
+- `git checkout branch-name` (switches to a branch manually)

 Delete a branch

-- git branch -D branch-name (removes a branch.
+- `git branch -D branch-name` (removes a branch.
 Make sure you are on another branch)

 ---